Skip to Content

 Insider Tip – Optional Evergreen Ideas

-If you don’t have access to magnolia leaves, this rustic wreath would look beautiful made from cedar, pine or fir.
-The assembly would be slightly different but the overall rustic appearance would still be evident.
+If you don’t have access to magnolia leaves, this rustic wreath will look beautiful made from cedar, pine, or fir.
+The assembly would be slightly different, but the overall rustic appearance would still be evident.

 Use your imagination to create a unique one-of-a-kind wreath this year.